The largest American corporations hold combined cash reserves in excess of $1.5 trillion, an account that has more than doubled over the past decade.

 A new study by Ran Duchin, Thomas Gilbert, Jarrad Harford and Christopher Hrdlicka introduces a new and more comprehensive method of accounting for corporate cash.
 This new measure, applied to financial disclosures issued by the S&P 500 firms from 2009 to 2012, reveals 25 percent more non-operating financial assets on their books than had previously been captured.

 And this surplus of cash is not just glacially accruing interest in the safe harbors of bank accounts, money market funds and treasury bonds.
-Nearly 40 percent of these financial assets are invested in high-risk assets such as corporate debt, equity and asset-backed securities.
+A significant portion of these financial assets are invested in high-risk assets such as corporate debt, equity and asset-backed securities.

 Cash not cash